MARSHMALLOW

 Personal experiences

-Marshmallow helps people who have too much ‘dryness’.
-This might show up as a dry skin or tongue or sometimes the dryness is present in the symptoms themselves, a cough that has no practical use, broken or cracked skin, food that is not digested because of a lack of stomach 'juice'.
-Over time Marshmallow has an uncanny ability to bring ‘moisture’ back into such dry conditions.
+I will often include some Marshmallow when I think a person's constitutional balance has gone too far to the 'dry'.
+This might show up as a dry skin or tongue or sometimes the dryness is present in the symptoms themselves, a cough that has no practical use, broken or cracked skin, signs for a 'leaky gut' where there are cracks and micro-tears in the digestive tract.
+With patient use over days if not weeks it can be seen that Marshmallow has an uncanny ability to bring ‘moisture’ back into such dry conditions.

 Marshmallow combines perfectly with Licorice for any kind of dry or depleted condition, with Elecampane for weak lungs and old coughs and with Wild Cherry for dry and exhausting coughs.